 - Climate Change In Santa Clara County, climate change is anticipated to decrease the frequency of precipitation events, but the intensity of precipitation events may increase.
 Climate change is expected to decrease imported water supplies as a result of reduced snow pack.
-Potential effects of climate change on Delta-conveyed imported water supply availability have been incorporated into Valley Water's water supply projections.
-However, potential climate change effects on local supplies and demands were not incorporated into their current 2012 Water Supply and Infrastructure Master Plan (WSIMP) but were included in their 2015 UWMP. - Reductions in Imported Water Supplies Over the last 15 years, major changes to state and federal water project operations have resulted from regulations to protect Delta water quality and help the recovery of endangered and threatened fish species.
+Potential effects of climate change on Delta-conveyed imported water supply availability have been incorporated into Valley Water's water supply projections. - Reductions in Imported Water Supplies Over the last 15 years, major changes to state and federal water project operations have resulted from regulations to protect Delta water quality and help the recovery of endangered and threatened fish species.
 These regulations result in a reduction of Delta exports at certain times of the year.
-There is a possibility that Delta exports will be further impacted by future regulations.

-- Revenue Requirements Increased funding will be required for Valley Water to implement a program of activities to ensure water supplies are diversified and reliable to meet current and future demands and that treated water quality standards are met. - Threats to Infrastructure Valley Water's imported supply infrastructure must travel large distances to reach turnouts.
+There is a possibility that Delta exports will be further impacted by future regulations. - Revenue Requirements Increased funding will be required for Valley Water to implement a program of activities to ensure water supplies are diversified and reliable to meet current and future demands and that treated water quality standards are met. - Threats to Infrastructure Valley Water's imported supply infrastructure must travel large distances to reach turnouts.
 As California is a seismically active state, infrastructure could be damaged and the result would be a disruption to water supply availability.
 California's water supply infrastructure is also potentially a target for acts of terrorism.